The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Methodology

 where $r$ and $\theta$ are spherical distances and polar angles. $\Sigma = r^{2} + a^{2}\text{cos}^{2}\theta$, where $a$ is the black-hole spin. \textsc{kharma} uses the WENO reconstruction method \citep{jiang1996efficient} to reconstruct primitive variables and the Lax-Friedrichs solver to solve the Riemann problem on cell boundaries. \textsc{kharma} evolves the GRMHD equations using the 2nd-order Strong Stability Preserving Runge-Kutta Method \citep{gottlieb2011strong} with a CFL number of $0.7$.
 We refer readers to \citet{wong2022patoka} to look for the detailed GRMHD equations being solved and their technical details.

 The \textsc{kharma} simulation libraries for the EHT campaign include both the Standard and Normal Evolution (SANE) and Magnetic Arrested Disc (MAD) initial conditions.
-In this work, we consider only the MAD state.
+In this work, we consider only the MAD state since the MAD models are favoured in \citet{2022ApJ...930L..16E}.
 The accretion disc assumed an ideal gas equation of state with an adiabatic index of $4/3$, with the initial conditions being a geometrically thick torus computed using the method by \citet{1976ApJ...207..962F}.
 The initial torus has an inner radius at $20$ and a pressure maximum at $41$, all in units of $GMc^{-2}$.
 To initialize the MAD state, we set the initial magnetic field within the torus using the vector potential \citep{wong2022patoka}:

 where $\rho_{\rm max}$ is the maximum density and $r_{0}$ is the inner radial boundary of the computational domain.
 Magnetic fields are computed using $\vec{B} = \nabla \times \vec{A}$.
 Finally, the simulation library employed the funky modified Kerr-Schild coordinates \citep{prather2022grmhd} to overcome time step restrictions along the pole.
 The radial outer boundary is located at 1,000$\,GMc^{-3}$, the simulation resolution is $288\times128\times128$, and the simulation duration is 30,000\,$GMc^{-2}$.